 - Be responsible and accountable for the comprehensive assessment of patients and clients including diagnosing diseases, disorders and conditions.

-- Initiate treatment including health care management and therapeutic interventions, and prescribe medications in accordance with the statutory and regulatory standards, limits and conditions, and employer policies and procedures.
+- Initiate treatment including health care management, therapeutic interventions and prescribe medications in accordance with the statutory and regulatory standards, limits and conditions, and employer policies and procedures.

-- Provide professional guidance to other health professionals and participates autonomously as a member of the interdisciplinary health teams.
+- Provide professional guidance to other health professionals and participate autonomously as a member of the interdisciplinary health teams.